phreda4/phreda4.github.io/index.md

 ## Source

 :r4 is a language created in 2005, based on ColorForth.
-Since all Forths are Minimalist, :r4 does not need complex mechanisms of abstraction, in fact the only mechanism of abstraction is the address.
+Since all Forths are minimalistic, :r4 does not need complex mechanisms of abstraction, in fact the only mechanism of abstraction is the address.
 Forth isn't as popular these days, but curiously does not die.
 Every Forth programmer knows why.

 <img src="./gif/debugcode.gif">